UPDATED: Jul 30, 2020

 If you are the only person involved in the accident it might not be a good idea to file a claim either because your out-of-pocket expenses could be considerably lower than the overall costs that might occur courtesy of a rate hike because you filed a claim.

 If you are involved in a car accident with a stranger and/or the damages or injuries are severe then filing a claim is your best bet.

 You should be careful trying to negotiate private arrangments with unknown parties before and after filing a claim as well as this could impact your claim’s overall outcome.

 If you try to reach a financial agreement with another driver on your own, you could run the risk of being sued later if the other driver discovers that the damage to their car was more extensive than they believed.

 If you are at all unsure of whether or not you should handle things on your own then you should definitely contact your agent and file a claim to protect yourself against future losses.

 How Do You File a Claim?

+What information do you need to file a claim?
 Once you have determined that filing a claim is the best option you will want to know what your next steps are.